-Crysvita for the treatment of XLH and TIO
+Crysvita for the treatment of X-Linked Hypophosphatemia, or XLH, and Tumor-Induced Osteomalacia, or TIO

 Crysvita is a fully human monoclonal antibody administered via subcutaneous injection, that targets fibroblast growth factor 23, or FGF23, developed for the treatment of XLH.
 XLH is a rare, hereditary, progressive, and lifelong musculoskeletal disorder characterized by renal phosphate wasting caused by excess FGF23 production.
 There are approximately 48,000 patients with XLH in the developed world, including approximately 36,000 adults and 12,000 children.
 Crysvita is the only approved treatment that addresses the underlying cause of XLH.
 Crysvita is approved in the U.S., the EU and certain other regions for the treatment of XLH in adult and pediatric patients one year of age and older.